testdouble/azure-blob/README.md

 # AzureBlob

-This gem was built to replace azure-storage-blob (deprecated) in Active Storage, but was written to be Rails agnostic.
+Azure Blob client and Active Storage adapter to replace the now abandoned azure-storage-blob

+An Active Storage is supplied, but the gem is Rails agnostic and can be used in any Ruby project.

 ## Active Storage